Central Florida and its hometown university recently celebrated a major community milestone.

-On June 10, the University of Central Florida will mark its 50th birthday.
+On June 10, the University of Central Florida marked its 50th birthday.
 Created by the Florida Legislature in 1963, UCF originated as Florida Technological University.
 The new university opened in 1968, and its name changed to UCF in 1978.
 In a relatively short time, UCF has emerged as one of the great success stories in higher education, becoming Florida’s largest university and the second largest in the U.S.

 Even more notable is the growth in quality of UCF’s students, faculty members, and programs; the advancement of UCF as a major metropolitan research university of global impact; and the stimulus UCF provides to the regional economy.
 For more on UCF’s exciting journey, see the 50th anniversary tribute pages.

-UCF’s 50th anniversary follows another key milestone: the 20th anniversary of John C. Hitt as president of UCF.
+UCF’s 50th anniversary followed another key milestone: the 20th anniversary of John C. Hitt as president of UCF.
 Hitt became the university’s fourth president on March 1, 1992, and two decades of remarkable results have followed under his visionary leadership.

 During his tenure, enrollment has nearly tripled to almost 60,000 students, and UCF has greatly expanded access to higher education.
 Typically, UCF sets new school records each year for the quality of its students, the number of transfer students it accepts from community and state colleges, and the number of degrees it awards.